-- Levin Town Spine Shared Pathways with an expected subsidised expenditure of \$400k.
-Work on this was delayed due to ongoing discussions with KiwiRail.
-The work is scheduled to be completed in 20/21; however if permission is unable to be obtained from KiwiRail by the end of September 2020, this will be re-allocated to other projects. - Himatangi Block Road with an expected subsidised expenditure of \$550k.
-This project originally required earthworks to be completed in private property and was delayed due to negotiations with affected landowners (a trust with 200+ trustees).
-A solution has been found to complete this work entirely within the road reserve and will be delivered in 2020/2021. - Poads Road Bridge replacement with \$300k unspent subsidised expenditure.
-Horizons consenting was delayed due to COVID-19.
-The physical bridge material (beams, deck etc.) have all been built, ready for installation, just waiting on consents. - Waitārere Beach Road AWPT with \$350k unspent subsidised expenditure.
+- Levin town Spine Shared Pathways with an expected subsidised expenditure of \$400k.
+Officers were unable to deliver this project as obtaining permission from KiwiRail has taken significantly longer than we expected.
+The work is planned to be completed in 20/21, however if Officers are unable to obtain permission from KiwiRail by the end of September 2020, a reallocation of the budget to other projects will occur. - Himatangi Block Road with an expected subsidised expenditure of \$550k.
+Officers were unable to deliver this project due to issues arising with affected landowners.
+This project requires earthworks to be completed in private property and as a result Officers were unable to reach agreement with the landowners (a trust with 200+ trustees).
+The project is to be delivered in 20/21, by using retaining walls, enabling us to complete the work entirely within the road reserve. - Poads Road Bridge replacement with \$300k unspent subsidised expenditure.
+Horizons consenting was delayed due to Covid-19.
+The physical bridge material (beams, deck etc.) have all been built, Officers all set to put them in, just waiting on consents. - Waitarere Beach Road AWPT with \$350k unspent subsidised expenditure.
 Construction was due to start February 2020 and required fair weather.
-Delayed due to COVID-19 lockdown and unable to resume over autumn/winter. - New Footpaths with \$150k unspent subsidised expenditure.
-Unable to complete programme due to the COVID-19 lockdown.
+Delayed due to Covid-19 lockdown and unable to resume over autumn/winter. - New Footpaths with \$150k unspent subsidised expenditure.
+Unable to complete programme due to the Covid-19 lockdown.